youssefkhaled23/To-Do-List/README.md

-# To-Do-List
-Copilot
-Certainly!
-Creating a simple To-Do List application using JavaScript, HTML, and CSS is a great way to learn the basics of web development.
+# To-Do-List Creating a simple To-Do List application using JavaScript, HTML, and CSS is a great way to learn the basics of web development.
 Let’s break down the steps to create a functional To-Do List:

 HTML Structure:
 Start by creating the basic HTML structure for your To-Do List.
 You’ll need an input field for adding tasks, a button to add tasks, and a list to display the tasks.